Hemanth-kumar-u/CovidVaccination_booking/README.md

 Admins can add new vaccination centres to the system.
 They enter relevant details such as the centre's name, address, contact information, and working hours.
 This ensures that the application stays up-to-date with the latest vaccination centre information.

 ### Get Vaccination Details
 Admins can access vaccination details provided by vaccination centres.
-This gives us that the users of the vacccination slots where they have booked at the reespective date.
+This gives us the users of the vaccination slots where they have booked at the respective date.

 ### Get Dosage Details
 Admins can access dosage details provided by the vaccination centres.
 The application groups the dosage information according to the respective centres, enabling administrators to monitor and manage the vaccine distribution efficiently.